gishi523/semantic-stixels/README.md

 --backend=5 --target=6
 ```

-With `--depth-only` argument, you can test slanted stixel computation with depth information only.
+With `--depth-only` argument, you can test semantic stixel computation with depth information only.

 ```
 cd semantic_stixels